Brighton & Lewes Downs Biosphere Programme

 We can be contacted by email to firstname.lastname@example.org or email@example.com, or by post to: The Living Coast – Brighton & Lewes Downs Biosphere Programme, c/o Brighton & Hove City Council, Hove Town Hall, Norton Road, Hove BN3 3BQ.

-We at the Brighton & Lewes Downs Biosphere Programme, working within Brighton & Hove City Council, are committed to protecting your personal information and we take our responsibilities under the Data Protection Act 1998 and EU General Data Protection Regulation (GDPR) seriously.
+We at the Brighton & Lewes Downs Biosphere Programme, working within Brighton & Hove City Council, are committed to protecting your personal information and we take our responsibilities under the EU General Data Protection Regulation (GDPR) seriously.

 What personal data do we collect and why?